Siege of Breda (1624): Background

-Around Breda, forests formed an obstacle for the cavalry and artillery of any besieging army and the high water level of the Mark posed challenges to attacking infantry.
+Around Breda, woods and marshes formed an obstacle for the cavalry and artillery of any besieging army and the high water table around the town posed challenges to attacking infantry.
 The rivers Mark and Aa and other streams also hampered besiegers.
-By using an inundation sluice near the Ginnekense gate, the area south of Breda could be put underwater if opened.
-The north side had a lock near Terheijden that functioned.
+By opening an inundation sluice near the Ginnekense gate, the area south of Breda could be put underwater.
+The north side had a functioning lock near Terheijden.

-Because the States of Holland and West Friesland knew that the Spanish army might attempt to conquer Breda, they left the city with enough food, supplies, and weapons for an eight-month siege.
+Because the States of Holland and West Friesland knew that the Spanish army might attempt to conquer Breda, they provided the city with enough food, supplies, and weapons for an eight-month siege.
 The city council refused to store more food than was necessary for a nine-month siege.
 Nobody knew what tactics the Spanish army would apply.
 Therefore, the possibility of a direct assault was also considered.
-To prevent this, a State army was stationed near Breda with the aim of disrupting any direct assault on the city.
+To prevent this, a Dutch army was stationed near Breda with the aim of disrupting any direct assault on the city.

-Garrison in Breda
+Breda garrison

 The garrison in Breda consisted of 17 companies in peacetime, each of which consisted of 65 men and 5 cavalry squadrons of 70 riders each.
 When it was probable that the city would become besieged, the squadrons were supplemented by another 30 riders each; the infantry was supplemented with 28 companies of 135 men.
 To save food, three squadrons were sent to Geertruidenberg shortly before a siege.
 The castle held approximately 100 civilians out of the 5,200 soldiers.
 The male inhabitants of Breda between 20 and 70 years, about 1,800 men, were armed to support the soldiers.

 The governor of the city was Justin of Nassau, an illegitimate son of William I, Prince of Orange.
 His deputy was Dyrcx Cornelis van Oosterhout, but his role was insignificant during the siege.

 In addition to the soldiers, others stayed in the city.
 Ordinary citizens, farmers, spouses and children of soldiers, came to the town to seek protection against the Spanish army.
 The soldiers' wives were responsible for cooking and washing for the soldiers and caring for the sick and wounded.
 The total number of inhabitants in the city is estimated at 13,111.
 They are believed to have been housed in about 1,200 homes.